syp4137/syp4137.github.io/index.md

 ##### In addition to my industry role, I serve as a part-time visiting researcher at the <span class="blue-text"><a href="https://mirlab.yonsei.ac.kr/">MIR Lab</a></span> at Yonsei University, supervised by Prof. <span class="blue-text"><a href="https://yj-yu.github.io/home/">Youngjae Yu</a></span>.
 Previously, I worked as a part-time research assistant at the <span class="blue-text"><a href="https://mlai.yonsei.ac.kr/home">MLAI Lab</a></span>, where I expanded my research expertise under the guidance of Prof. <span class="blue-text"><a href="https://scholar.google.com/citations?hl=ko&user=HWxRii4AAAAJ&view_op=list_works&sortby=pubdate">Kyungwoo Song</a></span>.
 I also earned my M.Eng. in Artificial Intelligence from <span class="blue-text"><a href="https://www.yonsei.ac.kr/en_sc/index.jsp">Yonsei University</a></span> as a part-time student while working full-time as an engineer at Samsung Electronics.

-##### I am broadly interested in generative models and reliable AI, particularly addressing open-world challenges to ensure trustworthy model responses.
-My research centers on adapting and deploying models, such as LLMs and VLMs, in practical scenarios by rigorously evaluating their capabilities, understanding their limitations, and enhancing their robustness.
-Additionally, I explore reasoning and interpretability methods to better understand model behavior and further improve their performance.
+##### My research interests lie in generative models and reliable AI, focusing on adapting LLMs and VLMs to open-world challenges through rigorous evaluation, reasoning, and interpretability methods to enhance model robustness and trustworthiness.

+##### Recently, my research has focused on enabling reliable human–LLM interaction in educational settings, developing robust reasoning methods, and exploring knowledge distillation techniques to improve model efficiency and generalization.

 ## 🔭 Publication